Buying & Selling7 min read·27 March 2026

 Before anything else, when considering a Cat S purchase you need to understand the quality of the structural repair.
 This is not something you can assess visually without specialist knowledge or equipment.

+A properly carried out structural repair on a modern vehicle uses jig-based body alignment equipment to restore the geometry to manufacturer specification.
 The documents you want to see are: confirmation of where and how the repair was carried out, evidence of a post-repair structural inspection, and ideally an independent assessment report.
-Absent these, you are taking the seller's word for the quality of work on a structurally repaired vehicle.

 The Disclosure Requirement

-This is the most important section in this article.
 When selling a Cat S vehicle in the UK, you are legally and ethically required to disclose the write-off status to the buyer before the sale completes.
 Selling a Cat S car without disclosing the marker is misrepresentation - it exposes you to legal claims from the buyer.

 When Cat S Flipping Makes Sense - and When It Does Not